Printful

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-ShipBob is currently shipping more aggressively (velocity 6.3 vs 0.0), with 0 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — ecommerce — within E-comm.
+ShipBob is currently shipping more aggressively (velocity 5.0 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Spree Commerce alternatives in E-comm are ranked by recent ship velocity.
 Browse the "Spree Commerce alternatives" section above for the current picks, or visit /alternatives/spree for the full list with editorial commentary on each.